LeonHeidelbach/trailblazer.nvim/README.md

 and takes up valuable [RAM][ram-def-wikipedia] in your brain.
 Thus moving between those locations within large projects can slow you down tremendously.
 TrailBlazer aims to solve this problem by enabling you to leave trail marks as you navigate multiple files over different windows and buffers.
-Quickly move along the trail you mark as you journey through your project and start working right away wherever you need to come back to a previous trail mark.
+Quickly move along the trail you mark as you journey through your project and start working wherever you left of right away whenever you need to.
 You can even use several immediate actions on your trail marks that allow you to be even more efficient.

 **NOTE: TrailBlazer is still in its early stages of development and there are still many features to come.
 If you have any suggestions or find any bugs, please open an issue.**